huyng/Foundation/README.md

         -h, --help  show this help message and exit

     Commands:
-        add (a)          add file or folder to your repository of project templ... clip (cc)        copy the contents to clipboard (only valid for file te... doc (d)          print documentation about the template packages edit (e)         edit a template package in your editor help (?)         give detailed help on a specific sub-command
+        add (a)          add file or folder to your repository of project templates clip (cc)        copy the contents of file to clipboard doc (d)          print documentation about the template packages edit (e)         edit a template package in your editor help (?)         give detailed help on a specific sub-command